 Your Minnesota bucket list should most definitely include spending a day or more at Bloomington, Minnesota’s Mall of America, the largest shopping mall in the United States.

 Boasting over 40 million visitors a year, you can literally spend an entire weekend here taking it all in!

 Not only is Mall of America the nation’s largest retail shopping center, but it is also a mecca of dining, entertainment, and dozens of family-friendly attractions.

-For families with children, the crown jewel of Mall of America is the indoor Nickelodeon Universe theme park found in the center of the mall!
+For families with children, the crown jewel of the Mall of America is the indoor Nickelodeon Universe theme park found in the center of the mall!

 With classic theme-park rides such as rollercoasters, the Log Chute, a Ferris Wheel, and bumper cars, Nickelodeon Universe tops the list of the best things to do in Minnesota with kids!

-If visiting Mall of America ends up on your bucket list, perhaps you’d like to stay there too?
+If visiting the Mall of America ends up on your bucket list, perhaps you’d like to stay there too?

 Featuring both luxury and convenience, the Radisson Blu and JW Marriott Minneapolis are attached to the mall itself.
 With direct access to the Mall of America, you never have to step foot outside during your visit.

 *While there, be sure to experience the other top things to do in Bloomington, MN found here!